Which are the best wineries to visit in Tuscany?

 Website: www.avignonesi.it

-Today the firm’s flagship winery in Chianti Classico is a must-visit.
+Today, the firm’s flagship winery in Chianti Classico is a must-visit.
 In 2012, they opened a fantastic new winery, visitor center, and restaurant.
 Designed by Marco Casaminta, the sculptural building set into the hillside is a landmark sight in Tuscany.
 The onsite facilities, including a boutique and shop, are undoubtedly the best in Chianti – Rinuccio 1180, the winery’s signature restaurant, is extraordinary indeed.
-Built on the rooftop of the sleek winery, this top-flight destination seat diners in the summer months on a spectacular terrace with fantastic views of the surrounding vineyards.
+Built on the rooftop of the sleek winery, this top-flight destination seats diners in the summer months on a spectacular terrace with fantastic views of the surrounding vineyards.

 Website: www.antinori.it

 Owner Michele Manelli knew he was onto a good thing when he purchased this magical estate at the heart of Montepulciano.
 The Sangiovese-based wines are excellent, but even more remarkable is Manelli’s commitment to sustainability and biodiversity – a leader in the region and an example for all others to follow.
 Salcheto, named after the stream which springs at the foot of the town of Montepulciano, was the first company in the world to certify the carbon footprint of a wine bottle.
 They generate all their own power needs and strive to manage their vineyards without using harmful, man-made chemical inputs.
-A beacon of eco-friendly winemaking, Salcheto also boasts some of the most charming accommodation in Montepulciano.
+A beacon of eco-friendly winemaking, Salcheto also boasts some of the most charming accommodations in Montepulciano.

 Website: www.salcheto.it